Singapore’s micromobility startup Beam raises $26 million – TechCrunch

 While these vehicles make inroads into various markets, it’s also not uncommon to find these scooters abandoned carelessly in the streets.
 Beam said unlike other startups, it incentivizes its riders through in-app offers to park the scooters at predetermined spots.

 Beam, which did not disclose how many customers it has amassed, will use the fresh capital to grow its operational and engineering focus and grow deeper in its existing markets, it said.
-It will also “accelerate” the launch of its third-generation e-scooter, the Beam Saturn, which features swappable batteries, improved build, to more markets, it said.
+It will also “accelerate” to more markets the launch of its third-generation e-scooter, the Beam Saturn, which features swappable batteries and improved build, it said.

-Abheek Anand, Managing Director at Sequoia Capital India, said Beam’s collaboration with regulators, technology, and insights into the transportation landscape stand to give it an edge in the Asia Pacific region.
+Abheek Anand, managing director at Sequoia Capital India, said Beam’s collaboration with regulators, technology and insights into the transportation landscape stand to give it an edge in the Asia Pacific region.

-The startup’s fundraising comes at a time when many young firms, especially those operating in transportation category, in Asia are struggling to raise capital.
-Beam said it had implemented stringent cleaning and operations practices to limit the possibility of virus transmission to allay riders’ concern.
+The startup’s fundraising comes at a time when many young firms in Asia, especially those operating in the transportation category, are struggling to raise capital.
+Beam said it had implemented stringent cleaning and operations practices to limit the possibility of virus transmission to allay riders’ concerns.